 The undergraduate syllabus developed in ANTH 650 may be on any thematic and gauged to any level of undergraduate education (e.g. survey/introductory or seminar/advanced).
-The instructor of ANTH 201 will provide feedback on the syllabus and the completed syllabus must be submitted to the instructor of ANTH 201, the DGS and the department administrator within 2 weeks following the end of the ANTH 650 semester.
+Students will begin developing their syllabus in a CTE training session and topical feedback will be provided by the DGS and the student's committee Chair.
+When it is finalized the syllabus will be submitted to the DGS and Department Administrator within 2 weeks after the end of the ANTH 650 semester.